igorsdub/demo-superset/README.md

 # demo-superset
-Demo project using Apache Superset data exploration and visualization platform for Spotify API fetched data.
+Demo project eploying data fetching, visualization and analysis.

 ## Description

+This is analysis of my Discover Weekly playlist suggested by Spotify.
+Firstly, fetch the playlist using Spotify API with Python.
+Then, visualize my data with Preset platform (Apache Superset spin-off) by creating an interactive dashboard.

 ## Getting Started